DimonBor/DimonBor/README.md

   2. Basic knowledge of C/C++, Python languages.
   3. Basic skills to use Git.
   4. Basic usage of Ansible.
+  5. Experience with AWS and Oracle Cloud(as part of free tier resources).

 ## Experience
   ### OrangeFox Recovery and Sophie Bot (open-source projects)/Sysadmin/Volunteer.
   - I was in charge of server uptime and container management.